-I’m a three-time finalist for the Livingston Awards.
+I’m a four-time finalist for the Livingston Awards, most recently for my work out of Ukraine.
 The California News Publishers Association has recognized me for Best Writing, Best Profile, Best Enterprise, Best Feature and Best Wildfire Feature.
 In 2021, I won first place in longform feature writing in the Best of the West contest.
 In 2023, I received the Freedom of the Press Award.

 I have appeared on Longform Podcast, This American Life, Longreads, and Climate One from the Commonwealth Club.
 My work has been featured by the Columbia Journalism Review, the Dart Center for Journalism and Trauma, The New York Times, Rolling Stone, and Harvard’s Nieman Storyboard.
 In 2020, Lauren Markham nicely profiled my wildfire coverage.